-Due to the long half-life of amiodarone, appropriate monitoring should also be carried out for patients who have discontinued amiodarone within the past few months and are to be initiated on sofosbuvir alone or in combination with other direct DAAs.
+Due to the long half-life of amiodarone, cardiac monitoring as outlined above should also be carried out for patients who have discontinued amiodarone within the past few months and are to be initiated on sofosbuvir-containing regimen.

 Amiodarone IV may induce hyperthyroidism, particularly in patients with a personal history of thyroid disorders or patients who are taking/have previously taken oral amiodarone.
 Serum usTSH level should be measured when thyroid dysfunction is suspected.

 Amiodarone contains iodine and thus may interfere with radio-iodine uptake.
 However, thyroid function tests (free-T3, free-T4, usTSH) remain interpretable.
 Amiodarone inhibits peripheral conversion of levothyroxine (T4) to triiodothyronine (T3) and may cause isolated biochemical changes (increase in serum free-T4, free-T3 being slightly decreased or even normal) in clinically euthyroid patients.
 There is no reason in such cases to discontinue amiodarone treatment if there is no clinical or further biological (usTSH) evidence of thyroid disease.

 Respiratory, thoracic and mediastinal disorders (see section 4.8):